randomprototype/QPOP_SOFTWARE/README.md

 ## On the maintenance policy model

-The basis of this software is the model described in the paper **"Planning maintenance when resources are limited: a study of periodic opportunistic replacement"**, by PCristiano Cavalcante, Phil Scarf, Yan Ribeiro, Augusto Rodrigues & Naif Alotaibi. (https://doi.org/10.1093/imaman/dpae015)
+The basis of this software is the model described in the paper **"Planning maintenance when resources are limited: a study of periodic opportunistic replacement"**, by Cristiano Cavalcante, Phil Scarf, Yan Ribeiro, Augusto Rodrigues & Naif Alotaibi. (https://doi.org/10.1093/imaman/dpae015)

 ## Collaborations